bhushan-mohanraj/chaotic-neutral/README.md

 # Chaotic Neutral

-Chaotic Neutral is a friendly font inspired by and intended for my sister's series of comics.
+Chaotic Neutral is a friendly font inspired by my sister's comic series.

 # Roadmap